Updated September 13, 2021

 Large breed chickens must not be fed “free choice” as they will eat everything in sight.
 As a result, you may need to keep them in a separate The indoor or outdoor area where an animal resident lives, eats, and rests. from other breeds of chicken who are on a free choice diet.
 Large breed chickens are highly prone to arthritis, obesity, gout, and heart attacks.
 Be sure to monitor their health and weight closely as little is known about what they require nutritionally for long term care.
 You may need to modify their food amounts throughout the year, such as in the springtime when they might have more vegetation and bugs to eat in their outdoor space.
 Large breed chickens should receive pellets twice daily and can also receive supplemental greens.
-A good starting point is to offer roosters 1/3 cup of food and hens 1/4 cup of food twice daily along with a handful of greens.
+A good starting point is to offer roosters 1/3 cup of food and hens 1/4 cup of food per feeding along with a handful of greens.
 While you don’t want to overfeed them, feeding them too little is also dangerous for their health and nutrition, so try to find the ideal weight maintaining amount of food for each of the large breed birds in your care.
-Be aware that, for many mature individuals, it may not be healthy to go below ¼ cup of food twice daily.
 Because of how quickly and enthusiastically they eat, large breed chickens have been known to inhale small particles of food.
 Therefore, it may be best to always soak their food if using a crumble or mash food and to avoid offering dry pellets if they appear to be powdery.

 If the birds are laying, you can feed them a “layer” food (like Layena) in managed portions, or if not laying, they can be fed a low protein and low calcium food such as Purina Game Bird Maintenance or Roudybush Low Fat Maintenance.
 If you plan to change their food when seasonal egg production begins or ends, transition them slowly to the new food and closely watch them to ensure they do not suffer adverse health reactions from the new food formula.